rob-k/rob-k.github.io/readme.md

 ## 1. Include the Framework

+You can use Gradle or Maven to include the framework in your app.

 ### Gradle
 For Gradle, add this dependency to your `build.gradle` in the `dependencies {...}` section: